Bryan Charnley

 Bryan Charnley (20 September 1949 – 19 July 1991) was a British artist who had paranoid schizophrenia, and explored its effects in his work.
-He committed suicide in July 1991.
+He died by suicide in July 1991.

 Early life and flower paintings

 Bryan John Charnley was born on 20 September 1949 in Stockton-on-Tees.
 With his twin brother he grew up in London, Chislehurst, in Kent, Cranfield, where his father worked as a Senior Lecturer, and finally in Bromham near Bedford.
 In the summer of 1968, aged 18, he had a nervous breakdown but was able to study at Leicester School of Art later that year.
 In 1969, Charnley gained a place at the Central School of Art and Design in Holborn, London, but was unable to complete the course due to another breakdown that was later diagnosed as acute schizophrenia.

-From 1971 until 1977 he lived at home with his parents between periods of hospitalisation and treatment including electroconvulsive therapy (ECT).
-In 1978 he moved to Bedford and began painting.
+From 1971 until 1977, he lived at home with his parents between periods of hospitalisation and treatment including electroconvulsive therapy (ECT).
+In 1978, he moved to Bedford and began painting.

 Charnley's work during this period drew heavily on photo-realism, then enjoying popularity in America, rather than the conceptual art that was fashionable in the London art scene, and he produced many large-scale paintings of flowers.
 However, Charnley was also interested in the work of fellow British artist Bridget Riley, in whose work he saw a 'cool discipline' combined with a strong emotional charge.